historic-trails/website/docs/sites/raton-pass.md

   caption="Postcards sent from early travelers of Raton Pass.
 Note the automobile, for scale. [source](https://www.pinterest.com/pin/31595634866102853/)" image-url="raton_post_cards.jpg"
 %}

+Despite being on the less popular Mountain Branch of the Santa Fe Trail, the pass has often been used as a symbol of the trail’s hardships and of the boundary between Anglo and Hispanic cultures.
+Still an important corridor traversed by a railroad and Interstate 25, the pass was listed as a National Historic Landmark in 1961.[^NPS-Form]

 [^NPS-Form]: NPS Form p-4